Redfearn v United Kingdom

-Redfearn v Serco Ltd [2006] EWCA Civ 659 and Redfearn v United Kingdom [2012] ECHR 1878 is a UK labour law and European Court of Human Rights case.
+Redfearn v United Kingdom [2012] ECHR 1878 is a UK labour law and European Court of Human Rights case.
 It held that UK law was deficient in not allowing a potential claim based on discrimination for one's political belief.
-Before the case was decided, the Equality Act 2010 provided a remedy to protect political beliefs, though it had not come into effect when this case was brought forth.
+Before the case was decided, the Equality Act 2010 provided a remedy to protect political beliefs, though it had not come into effect when this case was brought.